staftermath/pysuite/docs/source/user_manual.rst

 copy
 ++++
-copy one google drive file to another. you can provide a list of ids to place the new file under these folders.
+copy one google drive file to another. you can provide the id of a folder to place the new file under that folder.

 .. code-block:: python

-    drive.copy(id="id_of_target_file", name="name of new file", parent_ids=["new parent folder id"])
+    drive.copy(id="id_of_target_file", name="name of new file", parent_id="new parent folder id")

 list
 ++++